 Earthquakes, tsunamis and volcanoes

-Nicaragua is located in an active earthquake zone.
+Nicaragua is in an active earthquake zone.
 All oceanic regions of the world can experience tsunamis, but Nicaragua's susceptibility to earthquakes makes large, destructive tsunamis more likely.

 Santiago Volcano, approximately 25km south of Managua, is active.
 San Cristobal and Cerro Negro volcanoes are also active.